What Does the Bible Mean by Breaking Bread?

 A Simple Meal

 We next hear this phrase used after Jesus travels down the road to Emmaus with two of his followers.
 This is after he resurrected from the dead, and his traveling companions don’t recognize him.
 When they reach the village, they urge him to stay with them.
 He does.
-They sit down to eat.
-Jesus takes the bread, thanks God for it, breaks it into pieces, and passes it out to them (Luke 24:30 and Luke 24:35).
-At this point they recognize Jesus.

 The Early Church

 The idea of breaking bread occurs five times in the book of Acts.

 The fifth time occurs when Paul is at sea during a terrible storm.
 When they’ve given up all hope, Paul encourages everyone on board by telling them that though they will lose the ship and cargo, everyone will live.

 He took bread, thanked God for it, broke it, and gave it to everyone to eat, all 276 people (Acts 27:35).
 Note that most of these people who ate this bread were not followers of Jesus.
 To them this was a simple meal and not a religious practice.

 We considered that in Bible times, the most practical way to divide bread for people at a meal was to break it (not slice it).
 We remember that at the first Lord’s supper Jesus said the bread represented his body, which would soon be broken when he was crucified.

 Therefore, at every meal afterward, Jesus’s followers would see bread being broken, and it would automatically remind them of Jesus’s body being broken for them in the ultimate sacrifice.The breaking of bread at each meal would remind Jesus’s followers of him.
 Click To Tweet